Jennifer Finney Boylan

-Jennifer Finney Boylan (born June 22, 1958) is a bestselling author, transgender activist, professor at Barnard College, and a contributing opinion writer for the New York Times.
+Jennifer Finney Boylan (born June 22, 1958) is an American author, transgender activist, professor at Barnard College, and a former contributing opinion writer for the New York Times.
+In December 2023, she became the president of PEN America, having previously been the vice president.

 Early life and education

-Boylan was born in Valley Forge, Pennsylvania, and graduated from The Haverford School, a private prep school in Haverford, Pennsylvania, in 1976.
+Boylan was born in Valley Forge, Pennsylvania, and graduated from The Haverford School, a private college-preparatory school in Haverford, Pennsylvania, in 1976.
 She graduated from Wesleyan University in 1980, then completed graduate work in English at Johns Hopkins University.

 Career

 Boylan was on the faculty of Colby College from 1988 to 2014.
 In 2000, she was named "Professor of the Year" at Colby College.
 She moved to Barnard in 2014, where she is both Professor of English and Anna Quindlen Writer-in-Residence.

 Boylan has written thirteen books, including novels, collections of short stories, and her memoir.
-Her 2003 memoir, She's Not There: A Life in Two Genders was the first book published by an openly transgender American to become a bestseller and was described by The Advocate as "a seminal piece of the trans literary canon".
-Her memoir, Good Boy: My Life in Seven Dogs was published on April 21, 2020 with Celadon Books.
+Her 2003 memoir, She's Not There: A Life in Two Genders, was the first book published by an openly transgender American to become a bestseller.
+It was described by The Advocate as "a seminal piece of the trans literary canon".
+Her memoir Good Boy: My Life in Seven Dogs was published on April 21, 2020, by Celadon Books.

-In October 2022, she published Mad Honey, a novel co-written with New York Times bestselling author, Jodi Picoult.
+In October 2022, she published Mad Honey, a novel co-written with New York Times bestselling author Jodi Picoult.

 She was a Contributing Opinion Writer in The New York Times from October 2007 to April 2022.

 In 2013, Boylan was chosen as the first openly transgender co-chair of GLAAD's National Board of Directors.
-Boylan also serves on the Policy Advisory Board of Gender Rights Maryland and the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.
+She also serves on the Policy Advisory Board of Gender Rights Maryland and the Board of Trustees of the Kinsey Institute for Research on Sex, Gender, and Reproduction.

 Public life

 Boylan has spoken on numerous college campuses, including Harvard, Yale, Cornell, Columbia, and Barnard.
-Boylan has made appearances via a variety of media outlets to discuss her life, books, and activism.
+She has made appearances via a variety of media outlets to discuss her life, books, and activism.
 She has appeared on The Oprah Winfrey Show, Larry King Live, The Today Show, 48 Hours, and NPR.
-She made an appearance on 20/20 on April 24, 2015 after Caitlyn Jenner came out as trans, and regularly appeared on screen and as a consultant on Jenner's reality show I Am Cait.
+She made an appearance on 20/20 on April 24, 2015, after Caitlyn Jenner came out as trans, and regularly appeared on screen and as a consultant on Jenner's reality show I Am Cait.

-Based on the text of the appeal, she signed "A Letter on Justice and Open Debate" which appeared on Harper's Magazine website on 7 July 2020, including many high-profile names, some with controversial positions on human sexuality within the trans community, such as J. K. Rowling.
+Based on the text of the appeal, she signed "A Letter on Justice and Open Debate" which appeared on the Harper's Magazine website on 7 July 2020, including many high-profile names, some with controversial positions on human sexuality within the trans community, such as J. K. Rowling.
 On discovering the names of the other signatories post-publication, Boylan retracted her signature.

-On NPR's news quiz program "Wait, Wait, Don't Tell Me!", Boylan achieved a perfect score when tested about hot dogs.
+On NPR's news quiz program Wait, Wait, Don't Tell Me!, Boylan achieved a perfect score when tested about hot dogs.